PoojithaGand/Ecommerce-website/README.md

 #### Admin

-The admin panel of TomperWear contains one classes of admins:
+The admin panel of TomperWear contains three classes of admins:

 **1. Super privileged admin**
 Super privileged admins are the topmost in the hierarchy.
 They have the following permissions: